Swerve drive - Moving a robot in all directions, mostly

 - It provides a high degree of mobility.
 In a swerve drive direction of movement and orientation are independent so the robot can face forwards while driving sideways.
 Additionally in a swerve drive the Instantaneous Center of Rotation (ICR) is not fixed to a specific line as it is with Ackermann steering or differential drive.
 This flexibility allows the swerve drive to combine rotational movements with linear movements in ways that other drive systems cannot.

 - It has normal size wheels which provide a high carry capacity.
-While omni-wheels have the similar degree of freedom as a swerve drive does, omni-wheels but can often not carry the same load due to the lower carrying capacity of the rollers.
+While omni-wheels have the similar degree of freedom as a swerve drive does, omni-wheels can often not carry the same load due to the lower carrying capacity of the rollers that allow the omni-wheels to move sideways.

 - It doesn't rely on wheel slip, as multi-wheel differential drive does.
 This means that it has lower power demands, so more of the motor torque can be used to move the robot forward.